industrial-edge/wincc-unified-on-IE/docs/installation_and_tutorial.md

 ### Offline Download

-You can create an offline runtime project in TIA Portal by drag and drop to the card reader:
+In case there is no online connection established to the IED, you have the chance to create an offline runtime project in TIA Portal by drag and drop to the card reader:

 ![offdown1](graphics/offdown1.png)